Overview, Part 2

 - Do you have spiritual conversations with each family member during your Sabbath afternoon activities?

-- Do you have a simple family worship at sunset on Sabbath?
+- Do you have a simple family worship at sunset on Sabbath to close the sacred hours?

-We are not suggesting that you "force yourself" to make your Sabbaths "a blessing."
-Trying to "Fake it, 'til you make it" does not work.
-The question is: Do you have faith in the promise of God that your choices throughout the week for developing your relationship with Christ will result in naturally keeping His Sabbath Day holy as a special opportunity for you to receive a divine blessing of rest and spiritual renewal?
+We are not suggesting that you force yourself to make your Sabbaths a blessing.
+The question is: Do you have faith in the promises of God that your choices throughout the week for developing your relationship with Christ will result in naturally keeping His Sabbath Day holy as a special opportunity for you to receive a divine blessing of rest, worship, fellowship, and spiritual renewal?

-Regular church attendance (alone) is far from sufficient to feed and strengthen your soul.
+Regular church attendance (alone) is far from sufficient to grow and strengthen your faith.
 For optimal health, we strongly recommend that you develop your Spiritual Health by engaging in the Faith Elements outlined below to the best of your ability and allow the grace of Christ to do its miraculous work of transforming your heart.

-Romans 12:1-2 - I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service (worship).
-2 And be not conformed to this world: but be ye transformed by the renewing of your mind (spirit), that ye may prove (experience) what is that good, and acceptable, and perfect, will of God.
+Romans 12:1-2 - I beseech you therefore, brethren, by the mercies (grace) of God, that ye present your bodies (yourself and your life) [as] a living sacrifice, [that is] holy, [and] acceptable unto God, which is your reasonable service (worship).
+2 And be not conformed to this world: but be ye transformed by the renewing of your mind (spirit, heart, attitude), that ye may prove (experience) what is that good, and acceptable, and perfect, will of God.

 1. Study the Bible in the morning every day.

-- Wake-up early enough to have quiet, private time dedicated for your Bible study.
+- Wake-up early enough to have quiet, private time dedicated for your daily Bible Study.

 - Study for at least 15 minutes each morning.